Model Combination in Risk Sharing under Ambiguity: The counterparty's perspective

-Now, we return to the case where there is only a single reference measure, $\P$ (see \cref{sec:one-model}).
-To simplify notation, in this section we assume that $\nu(d\xi)$ is compound Poisson with an arrival rate $\lambda$ and mean severity $\mu$, i.e.,

-Assuming the insurer employs the optimal risk sharing strategy $\alpha^*$ given a fixed price $\eta$, the counterparty's wealth evolves as:
+Now, we return to the case where there is only a single reference measure, $\P$ (see \zcref{sec:one-model}) and $\nu(d\xi)$ is compound Poisson with arrival rate $\lambda$ and mean severity $\mu$ defined in \eqref{eqn:lambda_asmpt}.
+Assuming the insurer employs the optimal risk sharing strategy $\alpha^*$ given a fixed price $\eta\in \Rp$, the counterparty's wealth evolves as: